Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 4.4

-All anaesthetists must undertake at least level 2 training in safeguarding/child protection,57 and must maintain this level of competence by annual updates of current policy and practice and case discussion.58 Safeguarding resources to support learning can be found on the RCoA website (www.rcoa.ac.uk/safeguardingplus).
+All anaesthetists must undertake at least level 2 training in safeguarding/child protection, and must maintain this level of competence by annual updates of current policy and practice and case discussion.59,60 Safeguarding resources to support learning can be found on the RCoA website (www.rcoa.ac.uk/safeguardingplus).

 4.5

-At least one consultant in each department should take the lead in safeguarding/child protection 59 and undertake training and maintain core level 3 competencies.
-The lead anaesthetist for safeguarding/child protection should advise on and co-ordinate training within their department, but will not have responsibility for deciding on management of individual clinical cases.
+At least one consultant in each department should take the lead in safeguarding/child protection and undertake training and maintain core level 3 competencies.61 The lead anaesthetist for safeguarding/child protection should advise on and co-ordinate training within their department but will not have responsibility for deciding on management of individual clinical cases.

 4.6

-Anaesthetists who do not have regular children’s lists but who do have both daytime and out of hours responsibility for providing care for children requiring emergency surgery should maintain appropriate clinical skills.
-There should be arrangements for undertaking regular supernumerary attachments to lists or secondments to specialist centres.
-The Certificate of Fitness for Honorary Practice 60 may facilitate such placements, and provides a relatively simple system for updates in specialist centres.
-Paediatric simulation work may also be useful in helping to maintain paediatric knowledge and skills.
-There should be evidence of appropriate and relevant paediatric CPD in the five-year revalidation cycle.61
+Anaesthetists who do not have regular children’s lists but who do have both daytime and out of hours responsibility for providing care for children requiring emergency surgery should maintain appropriate clinical knowledge and skills.

 4.7